OpenBioSim/biosimspace_tutorials/04_fep/03_ABFE/01_setup_abfe.md

 The first off-diagonal terms are sufficiently large (much greater than the [empirical cut-off of 0.03](https://link.springer.com/article/10.1007/s10822-015-9840-9)), indicating good overlap and giving us some confidence that the MBAR estimate will be reliable.

-Note that initially, the output directory does not contain "restrain" and "discharge" directories:
+Note that initially, the output directory does not contain a "restrain" directory:

 ```python